One Planet, Many People: Contest Rules

 So, you're thinking about entering the "One Planet, Many People" video contest.
 What are the rules?

-Title Screen: Entries should include a 10-second title screen that includes the contest title “One Planet, Many People”, the name(s) of the entrant(s), the title of the video.
+Title Screen: Entries should include a brief title screen that includes the contest title “One Planet, Many People”, the name of the entrant, and the title of the video.

 Video Equipment: Videos may be produced on any equipment available to the entrant, including cell phones, video cameras, and computers.
 Videos may be in color or black and white, with or without sound, and with or without animation.

-Ownership of Videos and Right to Use: Entrants own all rights to their entries, but Population Media Center may reproduce, reprint, distribute, or exhibit winning videos for promotional purposes on their website, at conferences, or in publications.
+Ownership of Videos and Right to Use: Entrants own all rights to their entries, but Population Media Center may reproduce, reprint, distribute, or exhibit winning videos for promotional purposes on its website, at conferences, or in publications.

 Copyrights: Videos must not use copyrighted material without permission of the copyright holder.
 Videos containing copyrighted material used without permission will not be eligible for prizes.

 General: PMC may disqualify any entry that fosters racial, religious, or sexual prejudice, promotes sexual exploitation or illegal behavior, violates these rules, or is inappropriate, in the judgment of PMC.
 Employees of Population Media Center and their children are not eligible to enter the contest.
 If the operation, security, or administration of this contest is compromised for any reason, including plagiarism, PMC may, at its discretion, suspend or terminate the contest without recourse.